Hyperbaric Oxygen Therapy Saves Lives and Limbs

 Mary was fortunate that she was able to receive care right away for her wounds.
 Tina Koster, of Pompton Plains, wasn't pointed in the right direction after her injury.
 She didn't immediately seek help after bumping her head on a kitchen cabinet because she wasn't in any pain.
 Instead, the 87-year-old toughened native of war-torn Holland wrapped her wound in a towel until the bleeding stopped.
 She eventually visited her physician who didn't think the wound was severe enough for further treatment.
 Many months later, the wound did not heal.

 Tina went for a second opinion after much coaxing by family members.
-Once MRI results were viewed, her physician told her to go immediately to Chilton Hospital.
+Once MRI results were viewed, her physician told her to go immediately to Chilton Medical Center.
 There, she met Dr. Eraiba who started Tina on an HBO therapy regimen five days per week, two hours per day, for a total of 60 sessions.

 "It did a world of good for me because my wound is healing very well," Tina said.
 "The hospital is very lucky to have Dr. Eraiba.
 He is such a nice man and he is very gifted in his field.
 And, the nurses are fantastic.
 I have nothing else to say but good things about the hospital.
 Dr. Eraiba and the staff were very helpful in getting me through the 60 treatment sessions.
 If it weren't for their words of encouragement and their persistent care, I don't know if I could have made it."